pixelink-support/pixelinkPythonWrapper/README.md

 Introduction
 ------------

 The Pixelink Python wrapper offers software developers a means to adapt existing programs, or develop new imaging applications for Pixelink cameras using Python on Windows and Linux.
-Since this is a wrapper around the native Pixelink API 4.0, it also allows rapid development of custom applications for camera operation by simplifying the most common tasks associated with configuring and controlling the cameras.
+As a wrapper around the native Pixelink API 4.0, it provides the same easy to use interface that promotes rapid development of custom applications for camera operations as the native API, but with
+Python’s concise and powerful scripting capabilities.
 This wrapper supports all Pixelink cameras that use and are compatible with the Pixelink 4.0 API (that is, FireWire, USB, USB3, GigE, and 10 GigE cameras).
 The wrapper fully supports functionality of the auto-focus, gain HDR, and polar cameras, as well as camera operation with Navitar zoom systems.

 Tested Platforms
 ----------------

-* Windows 10 (64-bit) with Pixelink SDK v10.7
+* Windows 10 (64-bit) with Pixelink SDK v11.0
-* Linux Ubuntu 20.04 PC (x86 64-bit) with Linux SDK v3.0
+* Linux Ubuntu 20.04 PC (x86 64-bit) with Linux SDK v3.2
 * Python 3.8.5 (64-bit)